Quansight-Labs/ndindex/docs/slices.md

-is because the discontinuity disagrees with the concept of [clipping](clipping), which is a very good idea. `a[i:j]` will slice "as far as it can" if `j` is "too big" (greater than `len(a)`), but it does something completely different if `i` is "too small" as soon as "too small" means negative.
+is because the discontinuity disagrees with the concept of [clipping](clipping), which is a very good idea. `a[i:j]` will slice "as far as it can" if `j` is "too big" (greater than `len(a)`), but it does something completely different if `i` is "too small" as soon as "too small" means "negative".

 Negative indexing is, strictly speaking, a syntactic sugar only.
 Slicing/indexing from the end of the array can always be done in terms of the